Summary of No More Mr Nice Guy by Dr. Robert Glover

 Short Summary of No More Mr. Nice Guy

-Societal changes enacted after WWII have led to three major disruptions in the life of young boys.
+Societal changes enacted after WWII have led to three major disruptions in the lives of young boys.

-1. They lost the link with their fathers: in the past, boys worked alongside their fathers and cousins in the fields.
-Fathers go now to work in the factory or office, and boys go to school.
+- They lost their relationship with their fathers: in the past, boys worked alongside their fathers and cousins in the fields.
+Today, fathers go to work and boys go to school where they are (likely) educated by women.

-2. They were educated by women only: the educational system, widely dominated by women, trained boys to seek the approval of women constantly.
-The rise of divorces meant boys were only raised by their mothers.
+- They were educated by women only: the educational system, widely dominated by women, trained boys to seek the approval of women constantly.
+The rise of divorces led boys to spend more time with their mothers than with their fathers.

-3. The rise of feminism: feminism was often communicated as anti-man instead of pro-woman.
+- The rise of feminism: feminism was often communicated as an anti-man ideology instead of a pro-woman ideology.

-This led them to develop the following paradigm which they didn’t get rid of as they grew.
+This led them to develop the following paradigm they didn’t get rid of as they grew.

-3. I have to be a good boy and respect all of the rules to get my needs met.
+- I have to be a good boy and respect all the rules to get my needs met.

 As a result, Nice Guys: